openshift/enhancements/enhancements/dns/coredns-egressfirewall-integration.md

 			if resolvedName.dnsName != obj.spec.name && match_regular_dns_name(resolvedName.dnsName) == false:
 				delete_dns_name(obj.spec.name)
 ```
+*  The `DNSNameResolver` controller will run dns resolution of DNS names in the background which will refresh the `.status` field of the `DNSNameResolver`
+CRs upon expiration of the validity of the corresponding IP addresses associated to the resolved names.
+As the CoreDNS pods are configured using the upstream
+nameservers present in the node host's `/etc/resolv.conf` file, the upstream nameservers for different CoreDNS pods may serve different IP addresses (possibly
+with different TTLs) for the same DNS name.
+Thus, while refreshing the information of a DNS name, the DNS lookup requests are sent to a maximum of 5 randomly
+chosen CoreDNS pods to get as many different associated IP addresses for the DNS name as possible.
 * The `DNSNameResolver` controller will watch for the events related to `DNSNameResolver` CRs.
 * After it receives the create/update events, it will perform DNS lookup for each of the DNS names corresponding to the `DNSNameResolver` CRs,
 if the details of the DNS names are not already added.
 * The `DNSNameResolver` controller will store the regular DNS name matching the `.spec.name` field of a `DNSNameResolver` CR and the
-corresponding current IP addresses along with the TTL and the next time to lookup.
-Based on the next time to lookup, the controller will perform DNS
+corresponding current IP addresses along with the the TTL and the last lookup time for each IP address.
+Using the TTL and last lookup time of all the associated
+IP addresses of a DNS name, a next lookup time for the DNS name is also stored.
+Based on the next lookup time, the controller will perform DNS
 lookups to get the latest IP addresses and TTL information.
 The DNS lookup will be intercepted by the `ocp_dnsnameresolver` plugin and will enforce an
 update of the `.status` of the CR.
 * The controller will also store the wildcard DNS name which matches the `.spec.name` field of a `DNSNameResolver` CR.
 If the DNS lookup is
-successful for the wildcard DNS name, then the DNS name will be stored with the corresponding current IP addresses along with the TTL and the next time to
+successful for the wildcard DNS name, then the DNS name will be stored with the corresponding current IP addresses along with the TTL and the last lookup time
-lookup.
+for each IP address.
 If the DNS lookup is not successful, then it will be retried after a default TTL (30 minutes).
-The `DNSNameResolver` controller will also store
+The `DNSNameResolver` controller will
-the regular DNS names, matching the wildcard DNS name's `.status.resolvedNames[*].dnsName` field, with the corresponding current IP addresses along with the
+also store the regular DNS names, matching the wildcard DNS name's `.status.resolvedNames[*].dnsName` field, with the corresponding current IP addresses along
+with the TTL and the last time to lookup for each IP address.
+Using the TTL and last lookup time of all the associated IP addresses of a DNS name, a next lookup
-TTL and the next time to lookup.
-Based on the next time to lookup, the controller will follow the same method as that of the regular DNS names to get the
+time for the DNS name is also stored.
+Based on the next lookup time, the controller will follow the same method as that of the regular DNS names to get the
 latest IP addresses and TTL information.
+* The controller will also check if any IP address is needed to be removed from the `.status` field.
+The validity of any IP address expires after the
+corresponding next lookup time (TTL + last lookup time).
+However, the IP address may still be in use.
+Thus, a grace period of 1 second is provided for
+each IP address and on expiration of the grace period the IP address will be removed.
+If any IP address satisfies this condition then it is removed from
+the `.status` of the `DNSNameResolver` CR and the object is updated.
+* If the validity (TTL + last lookup time) of any of the IP addresses have expired, but the grace period of 1 second is still not over, then the same event
+will be reconciled after the grace period has expired.
+This is done so that during the next reconcile the IP addresses can be removed from the `.status` of the
+`DNSNameResolver` CR.
 * On receiving the delete event, the `DNSNameResolver` controller will remove the details stored regarding the `DNSNameResolver` CRs.
 * If the deleted event is for a `DNSNameResolver` corresponding to a regular DNS name, the `DNSNameResolver` controller will remove the details of a regular DNS
 name, if it doesn't match a `DNSNameResolver` CR corresponding to a  wildcard DNS name.